 I've heard so many horror stories about renovating in NYC.
-How do I find a good one who will finish my job on time and not overcharge me?
+How do I find a good contractor who will finish my job on time and not overcharge me?

-Whether you’re looking to do a straightforward kitchen remodel or a baseboard-to-ceiling renovation of your NYC home, your satisfaction and sanity will be directly correlated to your ability to hire a skilled, reliable and honest contractor.
+Whether you’re looking to do a straightforward kitchen remodel or a baseboard-to-ceiling renovation of your New York City home, your satisfaction and sanity will be directly correlated to your ability to hire a skilled, reliable, and honest contractor.

-“It’s a common mistake to assume that ‘licensed and insured’ means something important, but actually it’s nothing more than a minimum entry level requirement, much like an athlete needs lungs,” says Fraser Patterson, a former general contractor and the founder of Bolster, a 4-year-old NYC-based company that matches homeowners to reliable contractors and architects, simplifies the bidding process, and financially guarantees the success of each project.
+“It’s a common mistake to assume that ‘licensed and insured’ means something important, but actually it’s nothing more than a minimum entry-level requirement, much like an athlete needs lungs,” says Fraser Patterson, a former general contractor and the founder of Bolster, a data-driven design-build firm in NYC.
 “And while reference checks can provide a sense of a contractor’s skill and their history of delivering a project on time and on budget, it’s extremely difficult to assess the actual health of a contractor’s business.
 If one client doesn’t pay on time or the business they anticipated doesn’t materialize, they go under—bringing projects to a complete halt and taking your deposit with them.”

 Below, some tips from Bolster for finding a contractor whose business is healthy and whose work is high quality: